 Suns and Neons above Kazakhstan

-Visual arts were introduced in Kazakhstan with Soviet art schools, established in the 1930s as a form of nation building.
+In Kazakhstan, visual arts were introduced at Soviet art schools, established in the 1930s as a tool of nation-building.
 Through the 1940s, many practitioners of the avant-garde (then fallen out of favor) were deported to Kazakhstan, resulting in a surprising and mostly undocumented emergence of a non-conformist art scene.
-This continued through the 50s till the early 90s with strong connections to the Moscow and Leningrad non-conformist and conceptualist circles.
+This continued throughout decades until the early 1990s with strong connections to the non-conformist and conceptualist circles in Moscow and Leningrad.

-With the break of the Soviet Union, a radical shift took place in the Kazakh art scene.
-Some practices continued the conceptualist line looking at their own position as part of a Central Asian narrative, while a younger generation searched for a new language.
-These artists raised questions on postcolonial Central Asia, which found itself in between the revival of national and ethnic imagery and forced processes of identity construction.
-Playing with provocation, humor, irony and romanticism artists explored the contradictory moments within the rhetoric of authenticity, addressing national independence, recent history and social identity.
+With the collapse of the Soviet Union, a radical shift took place in the Kazakh art scene.
+Some practices sustained the conceptualist line considering their own position as part of a Central Asian narrative, while a younger generation searched for a new language.
+These artists raised questions on post-colonial Central Asia, which found itself in-between the revival of national and ethnic imagery and forced processes of identity construction.
+Playing with provocation, humor, irony, and romanticism artists explored the contradictory moments within the rhetoric of authenticity, addressing national independence, recent history, and social identity.

 Since 1991, like other CIS countries, Kazakhstan went through various socio-economic shifts radically changing its cultural fabric.
 An emerging generation of artists, growing up during the booming 2000s, did not experience the nationalistic euphoria of the 1990s and do not romanticize their country's past or heritage.
 They are the new city kids, aware of global networks and social media, resisting confinement and societal designations around them.
 Their concerns are much more individual and their works draw both from illusions and disillusionments, hope and disappointments of life entrapped within the city...